ddbourgin/numpy-ml/README.md

 Am I missing your favorite model?
 Is there something that could be cleaner / less confusing?
 Did I mess something up?
 Submit a PR!
-The only requirement is that your models are written using just the [Python standard library](https://docs.python.org/3/library/) and numpy.
+The only requirement is that your models are written with just the [Python standard library](https://docs.python.org/3/library/) and numpy.